This post may contain affiliate links. Read the full disclosure

 Some Things Are Best Left To Other Parts Of Thailand

-Also there are no beautiful beaches near Bangkok.
+Also, there are no beautiful beaches near Bangkok.
 Save your beach time to the Islands or coast of Thailand’s southern gulf.
-We recommend Koh Samui for a relaxing break or Phuket if you want a little more action.
+We recommend Koh Samui for a relaxing break or somewhere like Kata Beach in Phuket.

 Eating In Bangkok